YuryBesiakov/HR-Analytics-Dataset/README.md

 ## ✅ Key Results

 Example: *Random Forest achieved ~85% accuracy and identified overtime and job satisfaction as top attrition drivers.*

 ---

+## 🔄 Reflection & Future Improvements

+- **Limitations:** The dataset is relatively small and specific to one company context.
+Results may not generalize.
+- **Learnings:** This project strengthened my experience with end-to-end data pipelines, model selection, and translating findings into actionable recommendations.

+---